OneRuler/npo/plans/30dayplan.md

-# SocialGeeks Inc. 30 day plan (month of July)
+# SocialGeeks Inc. 30 day plan (July)

 ## Money
 * Salary/money for Executive Director.
-This is of crucial importance so I (Dan) can focus on building SocialGeeks without worrying about the security of my family and/or having to spend too much time bidding and working on non SocialGeeks jobs.
+This is of crucial importance so Dan can focus on building SocialGeeks without worrying about the security his family and/or having to spend too much on no-SocialGeeks related work to pay the bills.

 ## Incorporate
+* File articles of incorporation with Idaho Secretary of State

 ## Form 1023 (tax exempt status, let us take donations)
 * Talk to lawyer about 1023